How to grow wisteria

 All you need to know about growing and caring for wisteria.

-There are many species but the two most popular are Wisteria sinensis and Wisteria floribunda.
-Wisteria sinensis grows in an anticlockwise direction and Wisteria floribunda clockwise.
+Wisteria is a deciduous, climbing shrub, bearing beautiful pendants of scented flowers in May or June.
+There are many species of wisteria but the two most commonly grown in the UK are Wisteria sinensis and Wisteria floribunda.
+Wisteria sinensis grows in an anticlockwise direction and Wisteria floribunda grows in a clockwise direction.

-Wisteria has incredibly strong and woody stems and in time the trunks can be as thick as small tree trunks – it's not a plant for a delicate trellis.
-Wisteria also offer valuable autumn colour and attractive pea-like seed pods.
+Wisteria plants have incredibly strong and woody stems and, in time, the trunks can become as thick as small tree trunks – it's not a climbing plant for a delicate trellis.
+Wisteria also offers valuable autumn colour and attractive pea-like seed pods.

 Where to plant wisteria

 Grow wisteria against a house wall or other strong structure such as a sturdy pergola.
 It is possible to grow wisteria plants in a pot but only if growing it as a standard tree and when pruning it regularly to maintain its form – this is a very high maintenance option.